shakacode/react-webpack-rails-tutorial/README.md

 ## Javascript development without Rails: using the Webpack Dev Server

+We include a sample setup for developing your JavaScript files without Rails.
+However, this is no longer recommended as it's best to create your APIs in Rails, and take advantage of the hot reloading of your react components provided by this project.

 1. Run the node server with file `server-express.js` with command `npm run` or `cd client && node server-express.js`.
 2. Point your browser to [http://localhost:4000](http://localhost:4000)